 Recommended second way to access your MFA

 We recommend using the Authy app (on your computer) for your second method of multi-factor authentication.
 It’s really easy to use and doesn’t rely on you having your phone to hand which makes it particularly useful if you leave your phone at home or lose it.

 Of course, other authentication methods are available and you should choose the one that suits you best for your second MFA method, as long as you can access it without your phone.

 For help with MFA, ask your local IT support in the first instance - they can reset your account if needed.
-If you still have problems after that, check the MFA Help and guidance pages which are packed with great, easy-to-follow advice, or call the central IT Service Desk on +44 1865 6 12345.
+If you still have problems after that, check the MFA Help and guidance pages which are packed with great, easy-to-follow advice, or contact the central IT Service Desk.